andrewhodel/node-json-rrd/README.md

 node-json-rrd - a pure JS [r]ound [r]obin [d]atabase library for Node.js with JSON i/o

-Simple RRD's as JSON objects which you can store in MongoDB, files, anywhere you want.
+Simple RRD's as JSON objects.

 Example
 ======

-On a linux system you can run example.js which provides a simple example of collecting and displaying your eth0 interface traffic statistics with a COUNTER update and your free/total memory using a GAUGE.
+On a linux system you can run example.js which provides a simple example of collecting and displaying your enp3s0 interface traffic statistics with a COUNTER and your free/total memory using a GAUGE.

 Documentation
 =============